-The applicant shall enter into an Agreement with the Shire of Derby/West Kimberley as provided by the Shire prior to commencement of works.
+The applicant shall enter into an agreement with the Shire as provided by the Shire prior to commencement of works.

 5. Funding

 Whilst the Council may consider a contribution towards a proposal on a case by case basis, the cost of inter alia: community consultation, design, production, installation, site preparation, infrastructure works shall be financed by the applicant.